Super-natural/javascript/README.md

     var items = [];
     ```

-  - Use Array#push instead of direct assignment to add items to an array.
+  - Use Array#push instead of direct assignment to add items to an array (unless you need to add to the array at a specific point).

     ```javascript
     var someStack = [];